This page is from APP, the official source of professional practice for policing.

 - Could this individual be of interest to ongoing public inquiries?

-Where the answer to any of the questions is ‘yes’, information relating to the individual being assessed should be retained and reviewed again at intervals designated by the review schedule, ensuring that:
+Where the answer to any of the questions is ‘yes’, the characteristics of the nominal and their fundamental rights must be fully considered and balanced against any risk identified during the completion of the NRAC.
+If, having carried out the balancing exercise, the information relating to the nominal being assessed should be retained, it must be reviewed again at intervals designated by the review schedule, ensuring that:

 - records remain adequate and up to date